hayde0264/CS-Degree/Control-Flow/background.md

 Initial conditions are declared to the compiler.
-These "preconditions" are the state of variables before entering a control structrues.
-Based on those preconditions, the compiler runs an algorithm (the control structure) to determine the output.
+These "preconditions" are the state of variables before entering control structures.
+Based on preconditions, the compiler runs an algorithm (the control structure) to determine the output.

 ## Types of flow control:
 - *Sequential*
 - *Selection*
-- *Repitition*
+- *Repetition*

 <img src="https://user-images.githubusercontent.com/109105989/195220857-b9a3a1f9-e27f-4e61-992a-4cd834704668.png" />

-## Seqential Flow
+## Sequential Flow
 refers to the line-by-line execution by which statements are executed (in the same order in which they appear)

 ### Examples of sequential flow: